Now inviting all designers, artists, photographers, marketers to our Artist + Designer plan (4TB)

 2. Grammarly

 Grammarly, a popular writing and grammar checking tool, effectively demonstrates key principles of B2B design.
-The platform’s website greets visitors with a clean, straightforward layout that speaks to its professional audience.
+The platform’s website greets visitors with a clean, straightforward layout that speaks to its professional audience and highlights its AI capabilities.

 3. Hubspot